-#1 : Racing against time to accomodate different platforms
+#1 : Racing against time to accommodate different platforms

 One of the biggest difficulties social media managers face is restructuring time when new platforms are added to the social media mix.
 Implementing a bigger set of daily social activities optimized to each platform naturally requires more time.
 To keep up, you may need more hands on deck, or have to adjust your work schedule to manage social media responsibilities with aplomb.
 The time constraint that creeps in is often the most challenging aspect, one that the social media manager is often expected to figure out himself/herself with little or no guidance from higher management.